rahulshankariyer/Covid_Vaccination/README.md

       #Replacing null values with 0

       df.replace(to_replace = np.nan,value = 0)

+The Vaccinations, Cases & Deaths were then plotted against the dates:

 A consolidated graph of the Dates against Vaccinations, Cases & Deaths, created in Tableau, is given below: